Extending the cosmic distance ladder two orders of magnitude with strongly lensed Cepheids, carbon AGB, and RGB stars

 An interesting point to consider is the spatial distribution of detected stars.
-Naturally the faintest stars require the largest magnification factors to be detected while intrinsically brighter stars can be detected at more modest magnification factors.
-The net macromodel+microlensing magnification correlates with the macromodel magnification so we expect the faintest stars to cluster more around the cluster CC.
-This is illustrated graphically in Figure~\ref{Fig_SpatialDistribution} where we show the distribution of detected events (brighter than AB 30 mag) as a function of separation to the cluster CC (vertical dashed line).
-The y-axis has been compressed to better show the distribution, but in situations such as the Dragon arc, with the CC intersecting the arc at multiple locations, the y-axis extends for $\approx 10$ arcsec.
-Points correspond to the 1122 objects above the 30.6 mag limit shown in Figure~\ref{Fig_LMC_AGB_Lensed}.
-Among these, we mark with red dots the stars in the TRGB that are detected above this limit, and with dark blue dots the stars that belong to the centre of the JAGB region that are also detected.
-Finally, orange dots mark the position stars that are detected above 30.6 mag but before lensing had magnitude $M_{\rm J}<34$ in Figure~\ref{Fig_LMC_AGB}.
-The separation to the CC (abscissa) is derived from a simple model where the macromodel magnification scales with the distance to the CC, $d$ as as $\mum=60"/d(")$ and the minimum macromodel magnification at the edges of the lensed galaxy is $\mum=50$.
-Meanwhile, for the ordinate we assigned a random value between 0.1" and 1.9".
-The TRGB stars are detected only near the cluster CC.
-Stars in the centre of the JAGB region are intrinsically brighter so they can be detected at larger distances form the CC.
-For the particular LF used in this work, we observed how the highest number density of events is found at the CC.
-This is expected for LF that are relatively steep as discussed in \cite{Diego2024b}.
+Naturally the faintest stars require the largest magnification factors to be detected, while intrinsically brighter stars can be detected at more modest magnifications.
+The total magnification correlates with the macromodel magnification so we expect the faintest stars to concentrate around the cluster CC as illustrated in Figure~\ref{Fig_SpatialDistribution}.
+The TRGB stars are detected only near the cluster CC whereas stars in the center of the JAGB region are intrinsically brighter and can be detected farther from the CC .
+The most luminous stars hardly concentrate near the CC at all.
+Overall, the highest density of events is found at the CC, as expected for a relatively steep LF \citep{Diego2024b}.